ece362-purdue/proton-labs/lab6-spi/README.md

 #### 5.4: (LCD only) `cd_init`

 In this step, we're going to initialize the LCD display by transmitting commands via the SPI peripheral connected to it.
-We'll give you the list of command to send to the display to properly initialize it, but you need to go through the LCD datasheet to understand how to do this.  **Be prepared to explain to your TA what each command does and how you found it.**
+We'll give you the list of commands to send to the display to properly initialize it, but you need to go through the LCD datasheet to understand how to do this.  **Be prepared to explain to your TA what each command does and how you found it.**

 1. Sleep 1 millisecond to let power to the display stabilize, in case we have only just plugged in the Proton.
 2. Perform a Function Set command with the following parameters: